 - Use the "M.E.A.T" for Monitored, Evaluated, Assessed, and Treated, criteria to address the specificity in documentation, coding, and reporting

-- Make sure that there is an active collaboration among different departments like Admissions, Coding, CDI, and Patient Financial Services (PFS) to capture all of the latest and greatest information
+- Make sure that there is an active collaboration among different departments like Admissions, Coding, CDI Services, and Patient Financial Services (PFS) to capture all of the latest and greatest information

 - Involve physician practices to collect comprehensive continuum of care

-- Managing costs includes the ability to predict costs across patient populations
+- Managing costs include the ability to predict costs across patient populations

 HCC Documentation Considerations